 For up-to-date information on possible delays please call the Transit main line at 506-658-4700.

 Saint John Transit is not responsible for any items lost on our buses.
 However, items are sometimes turned in.
 If you’ve lost an item on one of our buses and would like to inquire if it has been turned in, please call our office: 506-658-4700

 How does Saint John Transit accommodate individuals with disabilities?

-Saint John Transit offers low entry buses and HandiBus service as added conveniences for our riders.
+Saint John Transit offers low entry buses for added convenience for our riders.
 To learn more, visit Accessibility.

 How many bags can I take on a Saint John Transit bus?

 Passengers traveling on Saint John Transit can bring on items they’re able to carry.
 While on the bus please ensure your items are not left in the aisles, are safely stowed with you and are not taking away seating from those who may need it.